MartinaRia/MartinaRia/README.md

 - 👋 Hi, I’m @MartinaRia
 - 💡 Innovation Manager Cert.
 UNI 11814
 - 💞️ I’m looking to collaborate on exciting projects
-- 📫 How to reach me: hello@martinaria.it - martinaria.it
+- 📫 How to reach me: hello@martinaria.it - https://martinaria.it

 <!---
 MartinaRia/MartinaRia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.